CRogers/should-not-typecheck/README.md

    -- ...
 ```

 Will create a warning at compile time but not an error.
-All of the ill-typed expressions we are testing will also produce warnings and it will hard to immediately see which ones matter.
+All of the ill-typed expressions we are testing will also produce warnings and it will be hard to immediately see which ones matter.
 The upside is that the test-suite will still fail if there are errors.

 ### Workaround